mlynekj/graphical-netconf-configurator/README.md

 # GNC - Graphical NETCONF Configurator

+This tool is a graphical network configuration tool built with graphical visualization in mind.
+This tool is meant to be used with Cisco or Juniper Devices, but further extension is possible and encouraged.

+Currently the tool supports:

+- Configuring **IP addresses** on various interfaces
+- Configuraing **hostname** of the device
+- Batch configuration of **OSPF** routing protocol
+- **IPsec tunnel** configuration, with PSK authentication method
+- **VLAN** configuration on switched interfaces, with the ability to switch the interface to L3 mode, for Inter-VLAN on an L3 switch

+## Example usage

+### IP addresses

+### OSPF

+### IPsec

+### VLAN

 ## Installation and launching

-This application was tested for python 3.13.2.
+This application was tested for Python 3.13.2.
 Other versions may work, but are not guaranteed to.

 ### Manually